zohaibshahzadTO/WeatherApp/README.md

   *See index.ejs*

 Now that we've built upon our *index.ejs* file, we want to replace our *app.get* code:

   *See index.ejs file commit*

+I